 A quick visual comparison: what drivers actually can and can’t read.

-This is one of the biggest gaps in the industry.
+One of the biggest gaps in the industry.

-A single preflight test helps catch:
+A single pre-flight test helps catch:

 • text that is hard to read